jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 ## Making Fixed and Fly-To Maps

 Today we are going to make two different types of maps.
 The first will be fixed in place.
-It can't be panned or zoomed by the user.
+It can't be panned or zoomed by the user, but is otherwise still and interactive map.
 The second will automatically fly-to predefined locations, guiding the user around.

 ### A. FIXED MAPS